 SEC.
-CARLOS G. DOMINGUEZSecretary - Department of Finance
+CARLOS G. DOMINGUEZ

 Secretary - Department of Finance Ex-Officio Chairman

 Carlos "Sonny" Dominguez has over 40 years of experience managing various organizations in the public and provate sectors.
 He was a shareholder, and board chairman or member of over a dozen corporations across various industries such as power, agriculture, mining, banking, hospitality, real estate, and investment.